 LARAP regulates protection of mature exotic park trees, referred to as Common Park Trees, under the Tree Preservation Policy.
-Ornamental trees proposed location for the potable water pumping station under Phase I may or may not be considered Common Park Trees.
 Common Park Trees may be removed with the recommendation of the Forestry Arborist.
 With adherence to existing regulations and ordinances, Phase I impacts related to protected trees would be less than significant.